AmazonSmile's end is alarming, say nonprofits that benefited - KESQ

 Taylor and other nonprofit founders say they are angry that Amazon didn’t give them an earlier warning about the program’s end.
 Many nonprofits had promoted AmazonSmile in their own fundraising appeals because the program provided them with a passive revenue stream from Amazon customers.

 Lauren Wagner, executive director of the Long Island Arts Alliance, based in Patchogue, New York, said she had encouraged the nonprofits she supports to sign up for AmazonSmile.
-Now, she’s concerned that her organization doesn’t know the identity of those customers and wants Amazon to seek permission to share that information with nonprofits.
+Now, she’s concerned that her organization doesn’t know the identify of those donors and wants Amazon to seek permission to share that information with nonprofits.

 Malone said Amazon had notified customers of the program’s end and has no plans to share customer information with nonprofits.